amogus-2/Legend-of-Zelda-Recreation/README.md

   - `X` or `B` use the item in the B slot

   #### Multiplayer Controls
-    > Multiplayer is meant to be played on several 100% keyboards
+    > Multiplayer is meant to be played on several full-size keyboards

   - Player1 - Green Link
     - `W`, `A`, `S`, `D` to move